flaresimulations/gridder/README.md

 - `Units`: Unit system information
 - `Cosmology`: Cosmological parameters

-Currently this is built on the back of [SWIFT](https://swift.strw.leidenuniv.nl/docs/index.html) outputs but can be adapted for other formats with minor changes.
+Currently, this is built on the back of [SWIFT](https://swift.strw.leidenuniv.nl/docs/index.html) outputs, but can be adapted for other formats with minor changes.

 ### Output Files